hola/luminati/README.md

-# luminati
+# luminati.io API

-To get CUSTOMER, YOURZONE and YOURPASS, please contact sales@luminati.io or sign up on http://luminati.io
+To get CUSTOMER, YOURZONE and YOURPASS, sign up on http://luminati.io

 ## How to Use Luminati API
 ### Terms